ramtob/cesium-scale-bar/readme.txt

 A Scale Bar for a Cesium map
 Based on https://community.cesium.com/t/distance-scale-indicator/10371/11?

+The application needs to be run on a web server.
+You can install a local web server e.g. `http-server` via npm.
-To view, run `http-server` in the console, at the project root.
+Then run `http-server` from the console, at the project root.
 Then open a browser at http://localhost:8080/scaleBar.html